Perfume: The Story of a Murderer (film): Plot

-Upon arrival in Grasse, Grenouille catches the scent of Laure Richis, the beautiful, redheaded daughter of the wealthy Antoine Richis, and decides that she will be his "thirteenth scent", the linchpin of his perfume.
-Grenouille finds a job in Grasse under Madame Arnulfi and learns the method of enfleurage.
-He kills a young lavender picker and attempts to extract her scent using the method of hot enfleurage, which fails.
-After this, he attempts the method of cold enfleurage on a prostitute he hired, but she becomes alarmed and tries to throw him out.
-He murders her and successfully preserves the scent of the woman.
-Grenouille embarks on a killing spree, targeting beautiful young women and capturing their scents using his perfected method.
-He dumps the women's naked corpses around the city, creating panic.
-After preserving the first twelve scents, Grenouille plans his attack on Laure.
-In church, after the Bishop of Grasse declares that the murderer has been excommunicated, it is announced that a man has confessed to the murders.
-Richis remains unconvinced and secretly flees the city with his daughter, telling no one their destination.
-Grenouille tracks her scent to a roadside inn and sneaks into her room that night, murdering her.
+On arrival in Grasse, he catches the scent of Laure Richis, the redheaded daughter of the wealthy Antoine Richis, and decides that she will be his "thirteenth scent", the linchpin of his perfume.
+He finds a job and learns the method of enfleurage.
+He starts experimenting by first killing a young woman and attempting to extract her scent using hot enfleurage, which fails.
+He attempts cold enfleurage on a prostitute he murders, and successfully preserves her scent.
+Having perfected his method, he embarks on a killing spree, targeting young women and capturing their scents.
+He dumps their naked corpses around the city, creating panic.
+After preserving the first twelve scents, he plans his attack on Laure.
+Worried about his daughter's safety, Richis flees the city with her, but Grenouille tracks her scent to a seaside inn and murders her while Richis is asleep.

 Soldiers capture Grenouille moments after he finishes preparing his perfume.
-On the day of his execution, he applies the perfume on himself, forcing the jailers to release him.
-The executioner and the crowd in attendance are speechless at the beauty of the perfume; they declare Grenouille innocent before falling into a massive orgy.
-Richis, still convinced of Grenouille's guilt, threatens him with his sword, but he is then overwhelmed by the scent and embraces Grenouille as his "son."
-Walking out of Grasse unscathed, Grenouille has enough perfume to rule the world, but has discovered that it will not allow him to love or be loved like a normal person.
-Disenchanted by his aimless quest, he returns to the Parisian fish market where he was abandoned as a child and pours the remaining perfume over his head.
-Overcome by the scent and in the belief that Grenouille is an angel, the nearby crowd devours him.
-The next morning, all that is left are his clothes and the empty bottle, from which one final drop of perfume falls.
+On the day of his execution, he applies the perfume on himself.
+The executioner and the crowd are speechless at the intoxicating scent; they declare Grenouille innocent before falling into a massive orgy.
+Richis approaches him with his sword, but is overwhelmed by the scent and embraces Grenouille as his son.
+Walking out of Grasse unscathed, Grenouille has enough perfume to rule the world, but has discovered that it cannot help him to love nor be loved like a normal person.
+Disenchanted by his aimless quest, he returns to the Parisian fish market where he was born and pours the remaining perfume over his head.
+Overwhelmed by the scent, the nearby crowd devours him.
+The next morning, all that is left are his clothes and the perfume bottle, out of which one final drop falls.